ThomasMertes/seed7/src/read_me.txt

     USE_BIG_RTL_LIBRARY = undef
     BIGINT_LIB = big_gmp

-  After the makefile changes it is necessary to start the compilation process from scratch with (use the corresponding make command (gmake, nmake, ...) for your make tool):
+  After the changes in the makefile it is necessary to start the compilation process from scratch with (use the corresponding make command (gmake, nmake, ...) for your make tool):

-    make clear
+    make clean
     make depend
     make